flatiron/director/README.md

 ====

 SugarSkull is a SUPER tiny (~3.5k minified) client side router.
 SugarSkull is simple.
 It's not a jack-knife.
 It's meant to serve one of two purposes; 1) very simple routing.
-2) a starting point for REALLY big projects where you need to tailor custom solutions from end to end.
+2) a starting point for REALLY big projects where you need a custom solution from end to end.
 If you dont know much about client-side routing, I recommend sammy.js.

 How